Neuron-Chan/SOFE_Winter_2024-Notes/Software Project Management/Lec_SPM_1-4.md

 - **Innovating** – coming up with solutions when problems emerge
 - **Representing** – liaising with clients, users,developers and other stakeholders

+## Management Control
 ![spm8](../static/SPM_8.png)

+**Data** – the raw details
+  - _e.g.
+"6,000 documents processed at location X"_

+**Information** – the data is processed to produce something that is meaningful and useful
+  - _e.g. "productivity is 100 documents a day"_

+**Comparison** with objectives/goals
+  - _e.g. we will not meet target of processing all documents by 31st March_

+**Modelling** – working out the probable outcomes of various decisions
+  - _e.g. if we employ two more staff at location X how quickly can we get the documents processed?_

+**Implementation** – carrying out the remedial actions that have been decided upon